 At Full Belly, we found that our Sheller can be a practical and powerful tool in eliminating exposure to Aflatoxin.
-In addition, we are currently working on a design for an "Aflatoxin Test Kit" that would allow farmers, villages and families to test their peanut supplies before eating them or selling them for others to eat.
+In addition, we have created an "Aflatoxin Test Kit" that would allow farmers, villages and families to test their peanut supplies before eating them or selling them for others to eat.

 Often referred to as a "women's crop" in Africa, women traditionally grow, harvest and shell the nuts to supplement their families' diets, and also as a product to bring to market.

 Even with major field infestation, only 10% of the nuts will be toxic.
 Most of the crop can be saved with quick shelling, splitting and hand sorting in the village.

 Late season drought can increase Aflatoxin levels, because thirsty insects break through the shell of the groundnut in order to get moisture.
 That small opening allows fungus from the soil get inside.
 Drought maps are available for most agricultural areas and they can help predict where toxin levels will be high.

 Our tools enhance the safety and quality of the groundnuts as follows: